 This information is for you if you are currently outside the UK and

-you want to come to study in the UK as a 'student visitor' (or as a
+you want to come to study in the UK as a 'short-term student' because either:

 - you are not eligible to apply for a Tier 4 student visa OR